MicrosoftDocs/azure-docs/articles/media-services/media-services-manage-with-powershell.md

 Specifies a primary storage account that associated with the media service.

-- New storage account (created with the ARM API) supported only.
+- New storage account (created with the Resource Manager API) supported only.

 - The storage account must exist and has the same location with the media service.